 5.4 Barriers to Widespread Adoption

-Despite its tremendous expansion, the problems related to cybersecurity, digital illiteracy, and insufficiency of internet infrastructure to support expansion of digital payments in remote areas are continuing to undermine the adoption of digital payments in the country.
-Another issue that has been brought up by one out of every four consumers, in Brazil, is the level of concern regarding the safety of web transactions (Molla & Dey, 2022).
-In 2021, 48 per cent in India of the rural folks were connected to the internet compared to 80 per cent in towns (Thakur and Verma, 2020).
-These areas of digital access and digital education remain as significant influencing areas hindering the application of digital payments in less urbanised areas.
+Despite its tremendous expansion, the problems related to cybersecurity, digital illiteracy, and insufficiency of internet infrastructure to support the expansion of digital payments in remote areas are continuing to undermine the adoption of digital payments in the country.
+Another issue that has been brought up by one out of every four consumers in Brazil is the level of concern regarding the safety of web transactions (Molla & Dey, 2022).
+In 2021, 48 per cent of rural folks in India were connected to the internet compared to 80 per cent in towns (Thakur and Verma, 2020).
+These areas of digital access and digital education remain significant influencing areas hindering the application of digital payments in less urbanised areas.

 Table 4: Barriers to Digital Payment Adoption in BRICS Nations